0xmbe/Crackme/README.md

 Write a keygen what will xor your username.
 Any username is good here, but you need to make a keygen to get the correct password.
 Key is hardcoded somewhere.

 ### MyCrackme05.1
-Simmilar version but a litttle different.
+Simmilar version but a little different.
 A good way to refresh what you have learned before.

 ### MyCrackme06
 Now this challenge takes it to the new level.
 There are 2 binaires, client and server.
 First run the server and then the client.
 In this challenge you are not allowed to hack into server executable, but you can monitor the TCP connection handshake.
 Mission here is to write a replica "fake" server that will mimic the original server and essentially send the client a correct password, that you can find hardcoded inside the client.

 ### MyCrackme07
 Also here is the simmilar situation as above, but this time the password is encrypted and gets decrypted when needed.
 You are not allowed to reverse a server.
 If you take a closer look at how the input is processed you will see that there is a bug regarding password length.

+### MyCrackme08
+Key here is unique, it is generated based on your system information.
+Then it get ciphered with RC4 algorithm.
+No info taken for key generation is hardcoded so you will have to understand what info it is os somehow get that.
+There should be only 1 correct key.

 ### TODO